sws2apps/sws2apps-docs/organized/docs/faq/relation-to-organization.md

 ## Do you have more questions?

-If you have any further questions or concerns, don't hesitate to diligently explore the application code on our [GitHub repository](https://github.com/sws2apps/organized-app) or this How to use guide that you're currently reading, especially other [Frequently asked questions](/organized/docs/faq/).
+If you have any further questions or concerns, don't hesitate to explore the application code on our [GitHub repository](https://github.com/sws2apps/organized-app) or this How to Use guide that you're currently reading, especially the [Frequently Asked Questions](/organized/docs/faq/).
 If you can't find an answer to your question, please ask it on our GitHub Discussions.

 ## Is there anything else I should know about Organized?